Himscipy/BPrune/Readme.rst

 .. code-block:: bash

-   python3.5 -m pip install paryopt
+   python3.5 -m pip install BPrune

 How to use Bprune?